Fighting Food Loss and Waste

 Burris Logistics has formed close relationships with two food banks in their area, and will even store food donations free of charge if the food banks are at capacity.

-To learn more about Burris Logistics’ and Versa Cold’s efforts to reduce food loss and waste, see the Food Max article in our COLD FACTS magazine September-October 2018 edition (coming soon).
+To learn more about Burris Logistics’ and Versa Cold’s efforts to reduce food loss and waste, see the Food Max article in our COLD FACTS magazine September-October 2018 edition.

 We want to spread the word about what our members are doing to reduce food loss and waste.
-If you are a member and want to share your story, please contact Richard Tracy, Vice President of International Programs, at email@example.com.
+If you are a member and want to share your story, please contact Cathy Lada at firstname.lastname@example.org.